 Airport is an animated film I finished in 2005, then put on my website to no acclaim.
 It was accepted into the Sydney Film Festival in 2005, where it played in the Oz Digital Shorts program in the Sydney Opera House.
 Sadly, that just meant that a hundred or so more people saw it.

 Down the track in 2006, I volunteered to show Cory Doctorow (sci-fi author, boingboing.net editor and all-round good guy) around Brisbane while he was in town to give a speech, and he accepted.
 At the end of the day I passed on my showreel, he liked Airport, linked to it, and it became an instant hit.
 From there, it was invited to the Portable Film Festival in 2006, where it eventually came joint second behind an Oscar nominee (Maestro), and Bitfilm in Germany.
 Stills from the film have also been featured in the Graphic Design Referenced book.

 With my daughter, I created a short film in which she said a line of the Shakespeare speech "All The World's A Stage" every now and again for eighteen months, mostly using props or settings that reflected the line.
-It became a minor viral hit in August 2014, featured in the Daily Mail and the Telegraph, but interestingly, Benedict Cumberbatch voiced a very similar piece (same speech!) for a BBC promo that came out a few months later in October.
+It became a minor viral hit in August 2014, featured in the Daily Mail and the Telegraph, but interestingly, Benedict Cumberbatch voiced a very similar piece (the same speech, starting with very similar orchestral music) for a BBC promo that came out a few months later in October.
 Coincidence?
-Probably, but I really hope not.
+Possibly.